adithgeorge/Apple_Tweet_Sentiment/README.md

 ### TF-IDF

-* We will use TF-IDF to convert our token lists to numerical data.
+* We use TF-IDF to convert our token lists to numerical data.

 ## Model Building

-So now we will predict the whether the tweet sentiment is positive or not using Classification Algorithms.
+So now we predict the whether the tweet sentiment is positive or not using Classification Algorithms.
 Following are the algorithms I will use to make the model:

 1. Logistic Regression